 Mr. John Githongo informed the Committee that his office received information on 3rd March 2004 that a questionable company, called Anglo Leasing and Finance Limited, had been awarded a contract at the Immigration Department worth Kshs.2.7 billion.
-The company had even been paid Kshs.90 million. as a down payment equal to 3% of the value of the contract.
-Mr. Githongo said he remembered the date, and all the other dates forming part of his testimony because, going back to his high schr days, he has always maintained a detailed dairy in which he records significant daily events.
+The company had even been paid Kshs.90 million as a down payment equal to 3% of the value of the contract.
+Mr. Githongo said he remembered the date, and all the other dates forming part of his testimony because, going back to his high school days, he has always maintained a detailed dairy in which he records significant daily events.

-The information about the award of a large contract to a dubious company was greatly trou' him because, he thought, if the public got to know about it, it would cause great difficulty to corruption credentials of the new administration.
-He made further inquiries which discloscompany was associated with Mr. Deepak Kamani who, according to Mr. Githongo, had of entering into contracts with the government that were the subject of scandal, Mr. Gith as an example, the contract in which the government bought motor vehicles for the p 1980s of the make Mahindra, which proved singularly unsuitable for use by the polic had , determin which has nvestigatio
+The information about the award of a large contract to a dubious company was greatly troubling to him because, he thought, if the public got to know about it, it would cause great difficulty to the anti-corruption credentials of the new administration.
+He made further inquiries which disclosed that the company was associated with Mr. Deepak Kamani who, according to Mr. Githongo, had a reputation of entering into contracts with the government that were the subject of scandal.
+Mr. Githongo provided as an example, the contract in which the government bought motor vehicles for the police force in the 1980s of the make Mahindra, which proved singularly unsuitable for use by the police.